 While studying architecture in the 80's in my hometown, Lima, I found out that there was a lack of information in the media about all subjects related to the youth.
 This made me teamed up with two friends and proposed to the local newspaper to have a daily page where we would cover all concerns related to the matter.
 Many of the articles had to be documented with photographs which made me take a camera and start to do my first pictures.

-Having the necessity to learn and experiment further more I decided to move to Europe landing first in London.
-Soon after, I got published my first fashion spread in ID magazine.
-Always following my curiosity, I explored since many sides of this profession: from fashion and portraiture to photojournalism, covering subjects such as the Kosovo War.
-In the meantime I lived in different cities, Barcelona, Madrid and Paris to finally settle back in London in 2004.
+A couple of years later, having the necessity to learn and experiment further more, I decided to move to Europe landing first in London.
+Soon after, I got published my first fashion spread for ID magazine.
+Later on will follow other magazines such as Vogue, Elle and Tatler.
+Always following my curiosity, I explored since many sides of this profession: from fashion, still life and portraiture to photojournalism, covering subjects such as the Kosovo War, which gave me the Second Place as Highly Commended entry at the '2006 The Guardian Weekend Photography Prize' in Photojournalism.

 In 2006 I started to work with art director David Tortora and by 2009 we created Jeff orGina, a series of both, art and commercial projects where the use of image manipulation covers an integral part in the creative process.
 We like to define our work as anti-minimal, visually rich, realistic but categorically non real.